-Fresh corn-on-the-cob may be a favorite grilling vegetable but don’t toss its outer shell too quickly.
-Indigenous Americans and communities throughout Latin America and Central Europe have long used corn silk as a remedy for urinary tract infections, kidney and bladder infections, bed-wetting, as well as prostate problems.
+Fresh corn-on-the-cob may be a favorite grilling vegetable but don’t toss out its outer shell too quickly.
+Indigenous Americans and communities throughout Latin America, Central Europe, and the Middle East have long used corn silk as a remedy for urinary tract infections, kidney and bladder infections, bed-wetting, as well as prostate problems.

-Like cranberries, corn silk is a diuretic but it also contains unique anti-inflammatory compounds as well as Vitamin K and potassium, which support blood circulation.
+Like cranberries, corn silk is a diuretic that flushes the system and makes you urinate but it also contains unique anti-inflammatory compounds as well as Vitamin K and potassium, which support blood circulation.
 Note that corn silk’s high amounts of potassium can interact with some blood pressure medication so you should check with your doctor if you have questions about this.

 Use non-GMO corn or organic corn if possible.
 Most standard corn in the US is sprayed with chemicals or is derived from genetically modified organisms (GMOs) which have been shown to have potential negative effects on human cells.
 If organic corn is not in season or you can’t find it, most herbalists or apothecaries should have it.